DIY Measuring Guide

 Posted on March 07, 2019 by Customer Service

-You do not need a professional/installer to pad your facility.
-Installing wall pads is so easy you can Do It Yourself.
-Calculating a perfect fit can be tricky but we are here to help.
-Send us in the dimensions of your room and we will create a custom fit to your room free of charge.
+You do not need a professional installer to pad your facility.
+Installing wall pads is so easy you can do it yourself.
+Calculating a perfect fit can be tricky, but we are here to help.
+Send us the dimensions of your room and we will create a custom fit to your room free of charge.

 A friend with a measuring tape